Principles of Portfolio Construction

 Exam tip: The exam usually tests the candidate’s understanding of the concept of money-weighted rate of return.
 Any calculations are unlikely to require the use of a calculator.

-As we stated earlier, the money-weighted rate of return takes all the cash flows, including any withdrawal from the fund or contribution, into account.
-Assuming an investment extends to several periods, the MWRR puts more weight on the performance of the fund during periods when the size of the account is biggest.
-This is a disadvantage to fund managers as they may be unfairly penalized because of cash flows that are beyond their control.
+As we stated earlier, the money-weighted rate of return considers all the cash flows, including any withdrawal from the fund or contribution.
+Assuming an investment extends to several periods, the MWRR puts more weight on the fund’s performance when the account size is the biggest.
+This is a disadvantage to fund managers since they may be unfairly penalized due to cash flows that are beyond their control.

 The time-weighted rate of return (TWRR) measures the compound growth rate of an investment portfolio.
 Unlike the money-weighted rate of return, TWRR is not sensitive to withdrawals or contributions.
 Essentially, the time-weighted rate of return is the geometric mean of the holding period returns of the respective sub-periods involved.